A qualitative pressure-rake post-processing tool

 It's important to remember that the details of the final morphed shape are not critical and are likely to be quite inaccurate to, and what matters instead is the relative difference between the initial and final shapes.

-After a quick test using the simpler procedurally generated pressure data to make sure the tuning hadn't been biased by these two real rake tests, the last step was to make an instructional diagram that's simple enough to be immediately interpretable.
+The last step was to make an instructional diagram that's simple enough to be immediately interpretable.
 I wanted to consolidate the vector field into regions of rotation and regions of bulk linear/parallel displacement.
 This would advise the user of where vorticity need to be introduced, increased, or decreased, and which areas need a significant linear shift.

 Rotational region identification